Jinntec/Fore/README.md

 > amendment: my experiments with forms in Polymer have shown a bit different picture.
 Actually it can
 > get quite complicated quickly.
 When using custom elements as form components you have to make sure they
 > play by the rules by e.g. implementing a validate() function.
 Furthermore you have to take care of validation
-> on the server which quickly gets messy in plain XQuery.
+> on the server which quickly gets messy in plain XQuery (Schematron might be better here).
 As a consequence it can be said that a generic form solution
 > gets attractive even earlier.

 ### type 2: datatyping and cross-dependencies

-While plain HTML can provide simple datatyping it has no facility to handle advanced validation.
+While plain HTML can provide simple datatyping it has no facility to handle advanced validation nor can it replace a server-side validation.

-By advanced typing here the use of XSD datatypes including custom sub-types is meant.
-Furthermore there's no facility to define cross-validation that involves more than the value a control is holding.
+XForms offers:
+* datatype support (XSD simple types and extensions of those)
+* boolean `readonly` XPath expression
+* boolean `required` XPath expression
+* boolean `constraint` XPath expression
+* boolean `relevant` XPath expression

+`constraint` expressions are the most powerful ones by allowing to validate cross-dependencies between nodes

 While still possible to implement most of this by-hand for a given use case these type of forms will already profit from a forms framework.